Cog-Creators/Red-Dashboard/docs/launching-dashboard/running-with-multiples-bots.md

 ---
-description: This tutorials is made for peoples who use more than one Red's instances.
+description: This tutorials is made for peoples who use more than one Red instance.
 ---

 # Running the Webserver with multiple bots